djnugent/SelfDrivingMouseDroid/Guides/DurhamServer.md

   * Replace net-id with your id
 2. Install keras/tensorflow/opencv locally run, `pip install --user opencv-python keras tensorflow-gpu`
   * Only need to install once.
-3. Set up environment variable, run `source cuda_env.sh`
+3. Set up environment variable, run `source cuda_bash.sh` or `source cuda_tcsh.sh`
+  * Only one will work.
+You just have to try both
   * The source file can be found in this directory
 4. Run your python code!!ls
 5. exit the ssh session `exit`